 - The truck manufacturer: If the accident occurred due to a defective part, the manufacturer of the components might bear some responsibility.
 A manufacturer might take liability if the part’s design, assembly, manufacture, distribution, etc., showed negligence.

-The only way to find out who is liable is to hire an experienced dump truck lawyer in Houston.
+The only way to find out who is liable is to hire an experienced dump truck accident lawyer in Houston.
 The lawyer will perform an investigation into the case and determine liability.

 Dump truck accidents can cause serious injuries or fatalities.
 These cases can become very complicated.
 Self-representation is often not a good idea as you may miss out on compensation owed to you.
-With decades of combined experience, the lawyers at Sutliff & Stout Injury & Accident Law Firm have more than enough skill and knowledge to fight for you.
+With decades of combined experience, the dump Houston dump truck accident lawyers at Sutliff & Stout Injury & Accident Law Firm have more than enough skill and knowledge to fight for you.
 Experienced lawyers know the ins and outs of personal injury laws and are able to help you obtain the compensation that you deserve.